 - The instructions below are only for the forward pass.
 The return pass for every row is the same:

-With C1, chain 38 (multiples of 4 plus 2).
 Make the foundation row stitches in the back loops of the chain.

 This will be the bind off row.
 You will make a slip stitch every time you pick up a loop on your hook.
 There is no return pass for this row.
+Fasten off and weave in ends.

 I recommend blocking the square using your preferred method of blocking before joining with the rest of the squares to make a blanket.